confluentinc/librdkafka/CONTRIBUTING.md

 give credit but also to keep a trace back to who made what changes.
 Please always provide us with your full real name when contributing!

-Official librdkafka project maintainer(s) assume ownership and copyright owners of all accepted submissions.
+Official librdkafka project maintainer(s) assume ownership and copyright ownership of all accepted submissions.

 ## Write a good patch